Smedley Butler: Early life

-His father was a lawyer, a judge and later served in the House of Representatives for 31 years, serving as chairman of the House Naval Affairs Committee during the Harding and Coolidge administrations.
-Smedley's Marine Corps career successes occurred while his father held that politically influential Congressional seat controlling the Marine Corps manpower and budget.
+Smedley's father, Thomas, was a lawyer, a judge, and later served in the U.S. House of Representatives for 31 years, serving as chairman of the House Naval Affairs Committee during the Harding and Coolidge administrations.
+Smedley's Marine Corps career successes occurred while his father held that politically influential Congressional seat, controlling the Marine Corps manpower and budget.
 His maternal grandfather was Smedley Darlington, a Republican congressman from 1887 to 1891.
 His paternal grandfather was Samuel Butler, who served in the Pennsylvania House of Representatives and served as Pennsylvania State Treasurer from 1880 to 1882.
 Butler's childhood home is a registered landmark.

-Butler attended the West Chester Friends Graded High School, followed by The Haverford School, a (then) Quaker affiliated secondary school popular with sons of upper-class Philadelphia families.
+Butler attended West Chester Friends Graded High School, followed by the Haverford School, a (then) Quaker-affiliated secondary school, popular with sons of upper-class Philadelphia families.
 He became captain of the school baseball team and quarterback of its football team.
 Against the wishes of his father, he left school 38 days before his seventeenth birthday to enlist in the Marine Corps during the Spanish–American War.
 Haverford awarded him his high school diploma, nevertheless, on June 6, 1898, before the end of his final year.
 His transcript stated that he completed the scientific course "with Credit".

 Military career

 Spanish–American War

 In the Spanish war fervor of 1898, Butler lied about his age to receive a direct commission as a Marine second lieutenant.
 He trained at Marine Barracks, Washington, D.C.
 In July 1898, he went to Guantánamo Bay, Cuba, arriving shortly after its invasion and capture.
-His company soon returned to the U.S., and after a short break he was assigned to the armored cruiser USS New York for four months.
+His company soon returned to the U.S., and after a short break, he was assigned to the armored cruiser USS New York for four months.
 He came home to be mustered out of service in February 1899, but on April 8, 1899, he accepted a commission as a first lieutenant in the Marine Corps.